Data security in AI systems:Types of threats, principles and techniques to mitigate them and best practices

 Principles for ensuring data security in AI systems

-In the realm of Artificial Intelligence (AI), data security principles are paramount.
+In AI development, data security principles are paramount.
 Let’s consider several key data security controls, including encryption, Data Loss Prevention (DLP), data classification, tokenization, data masking, and data-level access control.

 Encryption